 How to choose the right specialization – Clinical Psychology vs Counseling Psychology

 Choosing to be a counseling psychologist vs. a clinical psychologist is a matter of preference and career goals.
 Students focusing on clinical psychology will deal with more severe psychological disorders than those choosing counseling psychology.
 Students should be prepared to deal with a broad array of behavioral, social, and emotional problems and counsel clients from diverse backgrounds for the latter choice.
-Both involve the same licensing process though that may vary between states.
+Both clinical and counseling psychology involve the same licensing process though that may vary between states.
 However, clinical psychologist requirements may include internships in more clinical settings while a future counseling psychologist will work in supervised settings dealing with group and individual therapy sessions.

 Clinical vs counseling psychology: What to keep in mind?

 Students choosing between becoming a clinical or counseling psychologist need to determine where their career interests lie.
 Are they more interested in working with patients with serious psychological and mental health disorders?
 In that case, they may lean towards psychopathology that falls under clinical psychology.
 If they are more interested in providing emotional and vocational support for a healthier population base, they may lean towards counseling psychology.
 Each program offers a wide range of emphasis areas to further specialize one’s studies along with hands-on experience via internships to help guide one’s future career after graduation.
 Whether you choose to be a clinical or counseling psychologist, your work is vital in today’s society.